Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Our Methodology

 \section{Our Methodology}

-In this section, we propose a technique that enables the clients to {\em effectively} and {\em efficiently} control the semantics of the outputs produced by a DNN classifier.
-Here, {\em effectively} means to keep the classifier's accuracy with minimal compromise, {\em efficiently} means to maintain the same level of computational demands as required by standard DNNs.
-We introduce an algorithm for DNN training that enables clients to flexibly rearrange the DNN's output semantics during inference.
+We propose {\em Salted DNNs}, a technique that enables us to {\em effectively} and {\em efficiently} control the semantics of the outputs produced by a DNN classifier. ``Effectively'' means to keep the accuracy of classifications very close to that of a standard DNN. ``Efficiently'' means to maintain a similar level of computational demands as required by a standard DNN.

+We introduce an algorithm for training Salted DNNs that enables clients to flexibly rearrange the DNN's output semantics during inference.
 Therefore, clients can effectively conceal the true inference outcome from the server.
-Our algorithm is general and is applicable to a wide range of neural network architectures.
+Our algorithm is generally applicable to a wide range of DNN architectures.